mate-academy/react_phone-catalog/README.md

 ## Code formatting

-Install Prettier Extention and use this [VSCode settings](https://mate-academy.github.io/fe-program/tools/vscode/settings.json) to enable format on save.
+Install Prettier Extension and use this [VSCode settings](https://mate-academy.github.io/fe-program/tools/vscode/settings.json) to enable format on save.

 ## Data